clementfranklin/empty-project/README.md

 # empty-project
-my p5 project okay
-okay
+This is a p5 Sketch